Skip to main content

 Changes from Magic Leap 1

-Because of the new tracking technology, there are a few things you should pay attention to when porting apps to Magic Leap 2:
+Because of the new tracking technology, there are a few things you should pay attention to in relation to when porting apps to Magic Leap 2:

 • The controller lacks the 12 visible LEDs arranged around the touchpad.
 All apps using this feature will need to alter the UX where necessary.
 The display LED is now replaced by a single status LED.

-• The controller can lose tracking if it is not in line of sight and is in an area of low-light, low-texture, or high dynamic scenes.
+• The controller can lose tracking if it is not in the line of sight and is in an area with low-light, low-texture, or high dynamic range scenes.
 These conditions can break SLAM tracking.

 Best Practices